 When it comes to attitude, it is key for physicians and other health professionals to create a positive and encouraging team culture in your organization.
 That is because “creating a culture of encouragement and a culture of positivity becomes even more important as we navigate COVID,” said Dr. Greenawald.

-Discover how Dr. Greenawald’s peer-support program strives to ease distress during pandemic.
+Discover how Dr. Greenawald’s peer support connection process strives to ease distress during the pandemic.

-Dr. Greenawald cited the words of pioneering burnout researcher Christina Maslach, PhD, who said “that ultimately, when someone’s in a state of burnout, they’re experiencing what she calls an erosion of the soul.
-And I like to think about our work in health care as being soul work.
+Dr. Greenawald cited the words of pioneering burnout researcher Christina Maslach, PhD, who said “When someone’s in a state of burnout, they’re experiencing what she calls an erosion of the soul.
+And I like to think about our work in health care as being soul work.”